Rajgarh State: Geography

 The southern and eastern parts of Rajgarh State lay on the Malwa plateau, while the northern part was very hilly.
 The northern hills were Vindhyan sandstone, while the rest of the state was part of the Deccan Traps.
 This area has a mostly temperate climate, with more variation in temperature in the hills.
 The main rivers traversing the former state's territory are the Parbati, on the eastern border, and its tributary the Newaj.

 Around the turn of the 20th century, 214,900 acres of Rajgarh State were covered by forests, about half of which were in the pargana of Biaora.
 These forests consisted of decidious trees interspersed with patches of bamboo.
-Common trees included the karrai (Sterculia urens), Bombax malabaricum, Butea frondosa, Buchanania cochinchinensis, dhaora (Anogeissus latifolia), and Diospyros tomentosa.
+Common trees included the karrai (Sterculia urens), Bombax malabaricum, Butea frondosa, Buchanania latifolia, dhaora (Anogeissus latifolia), and Diospyros chloroxylon (called in some earlier sources D. tomentosa).

 Animal species native to the area of Rajgarh State include various types of deer, leopard, and wild boar.